 When an individual has been identified with a specific learning disability and/or ADHD he/she is eligible for a school-based document that outlines in detail the student’s strengths and weaknesses and specific accommodations and/or modifications that would benefit his/her learning.
 This document is called an Individualized Education Plan (IEP).
-It is a legal document that formalizes the types of supports that a given student will receive to optimize his/her learning.
-Formulation of an IEP also helps to make the school accountable for providing services and supports for children with specific learning disabilities.
+It is a legal document that formalizes the types of support that a given student will receive to optimize his/her learning.
+Formulation of an IEP also helps to make the school accountable for providing services and support for children with specific learning disabilities.

 Educational assessments done through the school are frequently reviewed in the process of placement decisions.
 However, quite frequently a recent psychological assessment may also be reviewed and form the basis of this essential decision-making.